 An excellent 2.5 weeks.
 The 53 confirmed species I identified – quite a lot more than I had expected – were nearly all lifers.
 And then of course there is the beauty of the landscape, the friendliness of the Brazilian people, the cheapness of the alcohol and the joys of freshly cooked cheesebread for breakfast.
 Who could want anything more.

-1. Grey Four-eyed Opossum Philander opossum – one near Araras during a night drive at 20.00; another (probably the same animal) at 22.00 the next evening.
+1. Common (Grey) Four-eyed Opossum Philander canus – one near Araras during a night drive at 20.00; another (probably the same animal) at 22.00 the next evening.

 2. South Eastern Common Opossum Didelphis aurita – one on the road near the Caratinga Reserve at 18.30 (another freshly squashed a few kms further on).